 Being a virtual assistant means that you’ll be managing your clients’ calendars, which is exactly like project management!

-Maybe you were an accountant before you retired, or maybe you’re just really good with balancing numbers.
+Maybe you were an accountant before you retired, or maybe you’re just really good at balancing numbers.

 Either way, bookkeeping is one of the best low stress jobs after retirement for you to earn some income.